edgedb/easy-edgedb/chapter2/index.md

 }
 ```

-Now the characters from the book will be `NPC`s (non-player characters), while `PC` is being made with our game in mind.
-And because `Person` is now an abstract type, we can't insert it directly anymore.
+The characters from the book are still `NPC`s (non-player characters), while `PC` is being made with our game in mind.
+And because `Person` is an abstract type, we can't insert directly anymore.
 It will give us this error if we try to do something like `insert Person {name := 'Mr. HasAName'};`:

 ```
 error: cannot insert into abstract object type 'default::Person'